Sen. Jeff Merkley: Trump’s nominee to UN is inexperienced

 SALEM, Ore.
-(AP) — The top Democrat on a U.S. Senate subcommittee which oversees America’s relationship with the United Nations has slammed President Donald Trump’s choice of a former Fox News host and current State Department spokeswoman to be Washington’s ambassador to the world body.
+(AP) — The top Democrat on a U.S. Senate subcommittee that oversees America’s relationship with the United Nations slammed President Donald Trump’s choice of a former Fox News host and current State Department spokeswoman to be ambassador to the world body.

-Sen. Jeff Merkley of Oregon said Heather Nauert lacks experience and that her loyalty to Trump and experience as an anchor on his favorite cable news network are insufficient qualifications.
+“Ambassador to the U.N. is a pivotal role, which has been previously held by individuals with deep international affairs knowledge, political leadership, or diplomatic experience,” Sen. Jeff Merkley of Oregon said.
+“Ms. (Heather) Nauert has none of the above.”

+Merkley, who is considering a run for the White House, serves as the top Democrat on the Senate Foreign Relations Committee’s Multilateral Institutions Subcommittee, which oversees the United States’ relationship with the U.N.

 Trump announced Friday he’s nominating Nauert, saying she’s talented, smart and that he thinks she’s going to be respected.

-Merkley, who is considering a run for the White House, said being ambassador to the U.N. is a pivotal role, and should be held by people with deep international affairs knowledge, political leadership or diplomatic experience.
+Trump told reporters last month that Nauert has “been a supporter for a long time.”

 Most Read Nation & World Stories